7anan3/dictionary/README.md

   **Adapts Anywhere:** The layout adjusts seamlessly to your device's screen size, ensuring a great view on smartphones, tablets, or computers.

+## This project built with :

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Tailwindcss
+Mobile-first workflow

 ## Getting Started